Mrspriyanka/Word-beater/readme.md

 ## Use

-Run index.html in a browser
+Run index.html in a browser.

 Try it - [WordBeater Game]